rajni-kapoor/SQL-data_cleaning_Nashville_housing/README.md

 # SQL-data_cleaning_Nashville_housing
+***data_scrubbing/data_cleaning

-I will clean the data of Nashville Housing using SQL queries for visualization purpose.
+I will clean the data of Nashville Housing using SQL queries.
 /*
 Cleaning Data in SQL Queries
 */